Terry Conroy: Later career

 Conroy was offered a contract by Worcester City and spoke with Tranmere Rovers manager John King, but instead joined Hong Kong club Bulova on a free transfer in 1979.
 His two-year contract was cancelled by mutual consent after he pushed the head coach in a dressing room incident.
 In his autobiography, You Don't Remember Me Do You?, Conroy stated that "the five months we [his family] were there seemed like five years".

 He signed with Crewe Alexandra in a move that reunited him with Tony Waddington, his former manager at Stoke City.
-Crewe were bottom of the Fourth Division when Conroy arrived, and though they only improved by one place by the end of the 1979–80 season, Crewe were re-elected to the Football League.
+Crewe were at the bottom of the Fourth Division when Conroy arrived.
+Though they only improved by one place by the end of the 1979–80 season, Crewe were re-elected to the Football League.
 He went on to play 30 games in midfield in the 1980–81 campaign as the "Railwaymen" improved to finish in 18th position.
-He retired at the end of the season to attempt to launch a career in coaching, though he failed to find a position at club level to supplement his part-time role coaching the Republic of Ireland national team.
+He retired at the end of the season to attempt to launch a career in coaching.
+However, he failed to find a position at club level to supplement his part-time role coaching the Republic of Ireland national team.
 He later played at a semi-professional level in Ireland, joining Waterford United in September 1981, and then Limerick in November 1982.

 International career

 Conroy won his first international cap under manager Mick Meagan on 7 October 1969, playing in a 3–0 World Cup qualification defeat to Czechoslovakia in Prague.
 He scored his first goal for the Republic of Ireland in a 2–1 defeat to the Soviet Union at Lansdowne Road on 18 October 1972.
 He scored in Ireland's next game, a 2–1 win over France at Dalymount Park on 15 November.
 Both of these games were qualification games for the 1974 FIFA World Cup; Ireland failed to qualify after finishing second in 1974 FIFA World Cup qualification for UEFA Group 9, the Soviet Union qualified as group winners whilst France finished third.

 On 3 July 1973, he appeared for a Shamrock Rovers XI in a friendly match against the Brazil national team at Lansdowne Road; he scored a goal in what ended as a 4–3 defeat.
 He played his final game for Ireland on 24 April 1977, a 0–0 draw with Poland at Dalymount Park.
-He returned to the international fold though in 1981, when he was appointed as assistant to manager Eoin Hand.
+He returned to the international fold though in 1981, when he was appointed as assistant to the manager Eoin Hand.
 Hand's contract was not renewed in 1985, and Conroy also left his role soon before new manager Jack Charlton took charge.

 Style of play

-Conroy was a firm fan favourite amongst Stoke City supporters due to his ability to create something out of nothing as well as his distinctive pale skin, bright ginger hair and sideburns.
+Conroy was a firm fan favourite amongst Stoke City supporters due to his ability to create something out of nothing and his distinctive pale skin, bright ginger hair and sideburns.
 He was a talented dribbler.
 He described himself as having "the classic winger's role; a trick, then head down and go, hit the byline and cross".